Approximate distributions

 GaussianMixture <: ApproximateDistribution

-GaussianMixture(d::Integer, dstar::Integer; num_components::Integer = 10, kwargs...)A mixture of Gaussian distributions for amortised posterior inference, where d is the dimension of the parameter vector.
+GaussianMixture(d::Integer, num_summaries::Integer; num_components::Integer = 10, kwargs...)A mixture of Gaussian distributions foramortised inference with a PosteriorEstimator, where d is the dimension of the parameter vector.

 The density of the distribution is: